FIVE MOST SURPRISING FINDS

 The Founder’s Own Words

-Margaret Sanger was not a closeted eugenicist — a believer in breeding “better” humans by controlling who reproduces.
-She was a proud one.
+Margaret Sanger was not a closeted eugenicist.
+Eugenics is the belief that you can breed “better” humans by controlling who reproduces.
+Sanger was a proud advocate of it.

 She served on the board of directors of the American Eugenics Society.
 She spoke at Ku Klux Klan rallies — a fact she documents herself in her autobiography, writing that she accepted an invitation to speak to the women’s branch of the KKK in Silver Lake, New Jersey, and that the visit was so successful she received “a dozen invitations to speak to similar groups” (Sanger, An Autobiography, 1938, Chapter 29, p.
 366).